8. Student Achievement

 8.3.3 Teacher Comments

-The report card also includes teachers' comments on the student's strengths, weaknesses, and areas in which improvement is needed.
+The report card will include the teachers' comments on the student's strengths, areas in which improvement is needed, and next steps.

 8.3.4 Principal Comments

-The report card may also include the principal's comments on the performance of the student.
+The report card may include the principal's comments on the performance of the student.

 8.4 Methods of Evaluation